Construction in the state of Florida is regulated by two agencies:

 Include Credit Score, Proof of Experience, Proof of Insurance and Completed Background Check with Application.

-Applicants will be expected to prove active worker's compensation within 30 days of Florida contractor license being issued.
+Applicants will be expected to prove active worker's compensation within 30 days of the Florida contractor license being issued.

-Completed Applications can be sent to:
+Completed applications can be sent to:

 State of Florida